dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    Another important parameter is the set of fallback controllers of the dapp.
-   If a decentralization sale fails, for example because the targeted minimum number of ICP tokens could not be collected, the control of the dapp canister(s) is handed back to the principals defined in this parameters.
+   If a decentralization sale fails, for example because the targeted minimum number of ICP tokens could not be collected, the control of the dapp canister(s) is handed back to the principals defined in these parameters.
    Normally, you will want to set this to be the principals that controlled the dapp before the attempt to decentralize it (e.g., the principal of you and other developers who worked on the dapp).